 When I shot a 48MP image of a fire pit area, I could zoom in much more without losing detail.
 You can make out more detail in the bricks and lights atop the circular wall.
 Just keep in mind that you’ll have to edit the images afterward for the best results.

-For more, check out my in-depth iPhone 14 Pro Max camera testing comparing 48MP photos (opens in new tab) versus 12MP shots in a wide range of scenarios.
+For more, check out my in-depth iPhone 14 Pro Max camera testing comparing 48MP photos versus 12MP shots in a wide range of scenarios.
+You can also see our detailed iPhone 14 Pro Max vs iPhone 13 Pro Max camera comparison to see how it compares to the previous model.

 Based on my testing versus competing flagships, I’d say the iPhone 14 Pro is the best camera phone you can buy.
 Let’s start with this shot of pansies.
 The purple and yellow pops more through the Samsung Galaxy S22 Ultra, but there’s more details in the petals on the iPhone 14 Pro Max.
 This one is really close.